bizsystemanalyst/system-design-101/README.md

 - HTTP 2.0 was published in 2015.
 It addresses HOL issue through request multiplexing, which eliminates HOL blocking at the application layer, but HOL still exists at the transport (TCP) layer.

   As you can see in the diagram, HTTP 2.0 introduced the concept of HTTP “streams”: an abstraction that allows multiplexing different HTTP exchanges onto the same TCP connection.
-Each stream doesn’t need to be sent in order.
+Each stream doesn’t need to be sent in order.KKKK abc

 - HTTP 3.0 first draft was published in 2020.
 It is the proposed successor to HTTP 2.0.
 It uses QUIC instead of TCP for the underlying transport protocol, thus removing HOL blocking in the transport layer.